-- Edit mercilessly: Kill your darlings, as they say.
+- Edit mercilessly.
+Kill your darlings, as they say.
 Nobody gets a script right on the first draft, so write and rewrite.
 Keep sentences short.
 Make sure the tone is appropriate.
-Craft a cohesive narrative start to finish, and cut anything that distracts.
+Craft a cohesive narrative from start to finish, and cut anything that distracts.

 - Showcase your expertise.
 There’s a reason someone clicked on your explainer video.
 They want to learn something.
 Demonstrate your knowledge at every touchpoint to position your brand as a trusted source.
 Deliver that value, and your viewers will thank you.

 If you need a little outside help for your explainer video, read our tips for choosing a video agency and how to work with the one you choose.
 And for more tips on every aspect of video production, check out our interactive e-book The Content Marketers Guide to Brand Video.
 We’re also happy to chat.